The Singleton

 "Okay."

+"And Jeff."
+The doors opened on the parking level and Marcus did not move toward them.
 "Lena is not Lena.
-I knew her ten years ago.
-Lena is the person the job required.
-The actual Lena — the one who went to MIT, the one who wrote a neuroscience dissertation I re-read last year to find out if she was lying to herself — is still in there.
-If you can keep her honest through Tuesday she will be a witness, not an obstacle.
-I am telling you this because I saw her face when you made the OOD point.
+I knew her ten years ago, before Julian bought her.
+The Lena who went to MIT, who wrote a neuroscience dissertation I re-read last year to find out whether she was lying to herself in it — she's still in there.
+If you can keep her honest through Tuesday she's a witness, not an obstacle.
+I watched her face on the feed when you made the OOD point.
 She wanted to hear it.
-You have to decide how much to trust that."
+That's the most dangerous thing about her and the only hopeful thing about her, and they're the same thing."
+He stepped out.
+"You'll have to decide how much to trust that."

 ---

-The clause had been written twelve years ago and had never been invoked.
+The clause had been written twelve years ago and had never once been invoked.

 It had just been invoked.